gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 This turns out to be a great knob for balancing quality vs. performance.
 Indeed, using smaller cells, we achieve greater fidelity but at higher cost.
 Conversely with larger cells, we introduce more bias but our path tracer now runs much faster.
-This property can easily be tweaked on a per-scene basis to obtain the best results possible. :slightly_smiling_face:
+This property can easily be tweaked on a per-scene basis to obtain the best possible results. :slightly_smiling_face:

 Still, the image remains fairly noisy.